Low-emission vehicle labeling

 Frequently asked questions

 Uncertainty reigns among Germany's motorists.
-Rumors are flying about rigorous clean-air laws, bans from city centers, and a drastic drop in the value of older cars.
-Terms such as particulate matter, driving bans, low emission zones and particulate filters are doing the rounds and are spiced up with all kinds of half-knowledge.
+Rumours are circulating about rigorous clean air laws, about bans from city centres, about a drastic decline in the value of older cars.
+Terms such as particulate matter, driving bans, low emission zones or soot particle filters are doing the rounds and are spiced with all kinds of half-knowledge.
 The ADAC clarifies and answers all questions on the subject of the sticker regulation.

-The EU has issued a directive to improve air quality, according to which air pollution with particulate matter may only exceed a limit value (50 micrograms per cubic meter of air) on a maximum of 35 days a year.
-In order to be able to impose driving bans, the German government passed the "Ordinance on the Identification of Low-Emission Motor Vehicles" (Sticker Ordinance) in May 2006.
-This came into force on March 1, 2007.
-It regulates the nationwide marking of cars, trucks and buses with stickers according to their pollutant group.
+The EU has issued a directive to improve air quality, according to which air pollution with fine dust may only exceed a limit value (50 micrograms per cubic metre of air) on a maximum of 35 days a year.
+In order to be able to impose driving bans, the federal government passed the "Ordinance on the Identification of Low-Emission Motor Vehicles" (Sticker Ordinance) in May 2006.
+This came into force on 1 March 2007.
+It regulates the nationwide marking of passenger cars, trucks and buses with stickers according to pollutant group.

-Fine dust is invisible to the naked eye; its particles have a diameter of less than ten micrometers (thousandths of a millimeter).
+Fine dust is invisible to the naked eye; its particles have a diameter of less than ten micrometres (thousandths of a millimetre).
 It can be of natural origin, but is also released in industry or private households.
-In road traffic, particulate matter is produced by tire abrasion, whirled-up dust and by exhaust gases - especially from unfiltered diesel vehicles.
-Fine dust particles cannot be filtered by the body and can penetrate as far as the alveoli in the lungs.
-Possible consequences: Respiratory diseases, cardiovascular diseases.
+In road traffic, particulate matter is produced by tyre abrasion, whirled-up dust and exhaust fumes - especially from unfiltered diesel vehicles.
+Fine dust particles cannot be filtered by the body and can penetrate into the alveoli of the lungs.
+Possible consequences: Respiratory diseases, heart and circulatory diseases.

 The federal states must draw up clean air plans, which may also be used to order local traffic restrictions.
-On the basis of these plans, local authorities can then determine exactly which roads or regions may be used and to what extent.
+On the basis of these plans, the municipalities can then determine exactly which roads or regions may be driven on and to what extent.
 Areas with high levels of fine dust pollution can be declared - temporarily or permanently - as "environmental zones" in which driving bans apply to certain cars.

-Driving bans in "environmental zones" initially affect mainly cars with higher pollutant emissions that do not receive a sticker: Diesels with Euro1 emissions standard and worse (built before the mid-1990s) and gasoline engines without a regulated catalytic converter (before the early 1990s), but also (older) catalytic converter vehicles in some cases.
-Motorcycles, three-wheeled vehicles, agricultural tractors, police and fire-fighting vehicles, and ambulances are generally exempt from the ban.
+Driving bans in "environmental zones" initially affect mainly cars with higher pollutant emissions that do not receive a sticker: Diesel vehicles with Euro1 emissions standard and worse (built before the mid-1990s) and petrol vehicles without a regulated catalytic converter (before the early 1990s), but also (older) catalytic converter vehicles.
+Motorbikes, three-wheeled vehicles, agricultural tractors, police and fire brigade vehicles and ambulances are generally exempt from the ban.

 The environmental zones are marked with signs.
-An additional sign shows the sticker colors required for access.
-By the way, cars and trucks from abroad also need a sticker if they are to drive in prohibited zones.
+An additional sign shows the sticker colours required for access.
+By the way: cars and trucks from abroad also need a sticker if they are to drive in prohibited zones.

 Anyone who enters a prohibited zone without a sticker must expect a fine of 40 euros and a point in Flensburg.
 Important: There is no general obligation to display a sticker.
 Only those who actually want to drive in an "environmental zone" need the sticker.

-The stickers are available from the registration authorities and everywhere where the exhaust emission test (AU) can be carried out - the fee is five euros in the Waldeck-Frankenberg district.
-According to the ADAC, however, the stickers should be given and sent free of charge so as not to "punish" owners of clean vehicles.
+The stickers are available at the registration authorities and everywhere where the exhaust emission test (AU) can be carried out - the fee is five euros in the Waldeck-Frankenberg district.
+In the opinion of the ADAC, however, the stickers should be given and sent free of charge so as not to "punish" owners of clean vehicles.

-Where do they need to be placed on the vehicle?
+• Where do they need to be fitted on the vehicle?

-Clearly visible on the inside of the windshield.
-By the way: The old "G-Kat" stickers are no longer needed since the ozone law expired at the end of 1999.
+Clearly visible on the inside of the windscreen.
+By the way: The old "G-Kat" stickers are no longer needed since the expiry of the Ozone Act at the end of 1999.

-They have a gasoline engine, the same regulations apply as for gasoline engines.
+They have a petrol engine, the same regulations apply as for petrol engines.

 Just like German car owners, they have to get a sticker if they want to drive in low emission zones - by the way, driving bans abroad also apply to German tourists.